wudsn/wudsn-ide-tools/README.md

 This project contains the contents for the "Tools" folder of the WUDSN IDE installation.
-This includes all supported assemblers and compilers.
+This includes all supported assemblers, compilers and emulators.

 | Language | Tool | Version | OS | Architecture | File Name | File Type | File Date |
 |:---------|:-----|:--------|:---|:-------------|:----------|:----------|:----------|